vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/8_in_place_expr_validity.md

 That's it! [*You can find a complete example on GitHub.*](https://github.com/SuperV1234/vittorioromeo.info/blob/master/extra/in_place_expr_validity/2_cpp17.cpp)

-I think this technique is very useful when combined with `if constexpr(...)` - it's a very barebones *"in-place concept"* definition and check.
+I think this technique is very useful when combined with `if constexpr(...)` - it's a barebones *"in-place concept"* definition and check.
 Example:

 ```cpp
 template <typename T0, typename T1>